 Do you have a diseased tooth indicating signs of an infected nerve or inflamed dental pulp, the infection is better treated by undergoing a root canal?
 You may experience mild to severe pain along with swelling and irritation in the surrounding gum tissue.
 In addition, your tooth may discolor, and a visit to the root canal specialist near you may show signs of visible infection during x-rays.
 The specialist will likely recommend you undergo a root canal if you wish to save your tooth.

 If you don’t understand what root canals are, it is a dental procedure that helps to remove diseased pulp tissue from the inside of your tooth.
-The narrow channels beneath the pulp chamber within your tooth are followed and cleaned by the dentist in downtown Toronto, ON, who also files the roots utilizing flexible nickel-titanium files.
+The narrow channels beneath the pulp chamber within your tooth are followed and cleaned by the dentist near you, who also files the roots utilizing flexible nickel-titanium files.
 Root canals help save millions of teeth every year from extraction by relieving pain and preserving your tooth.

 Your tooth has three components the hard shell called enamel, a soft and sensitive middle layer called dentin, and a soft inner layer called the dental pulp.
 The dental pulp houses the nerve tissue, lymph tissue, and blood vessels and is vital to the tooth.
 When the dental pulp is sufficiently traumatized because of exposure to bacteria from cavities, fractures in the tooth entering the pulp, or forceful impacts on the face result in the death of the tooth, making root canal therapy essential to eradicate the infection and prevent tooth loss.